CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.4 Telework.txt

 ### 2 1 Missing or inadequate regulations for the teleworking station

 Since a teleworking station is located outside the institution, it requires individually adapted organizational arrangements.
 If such regulations do not exist, employees may not know that they B. independently have to perform backups.
-Also, they may not know how to handle security-related incidents at the teleworkstation.
+Also, they may not know how to deal with security-related incidents at the teleworkstation.
 For example, if confidential information gets into someone else's hands, it may be used by unauthorized persons as a serious disadvantage of the institution.

 ### 2 2 Lack of or insufficient training of teleworkers